Structure-Grounded Pretraining for Text-to-SQL: Abstract

 \section{Abstract}

-Learning to capture text-table alignment is essential for table related tasks like text-to-SQL.
-The model needs to correctly recognize natural language references to columns and values and to ground them in the given database schema.
+Learning to capture text-table alignment is essential for\nop{table} tasks like text-to-SQL.
+A model needs to correctly recognize natural language references to columns and values and to ground them in the given database schema.
 In this paper, we present a novel weakly supervised \textbf{Stru}cture-\textbf{G}rounded pretraining framework (\ours) for text-to-SQL that can effectively learn to capture text-table alignment based on a parallel text-table corpus\nop{extract text-table alignment knowledge from a parallel text-table corpus}.
-We identify a set of novel prediction tasks: column grounding, value grounding and column-value mapping, and train them using weak supervision without requiring complex SQL annotation.
-Additionally, to evaluate the model under a more realistic setting, we create a new evaluation set \newdata based on Spider with explicit mentions of column names removed, and adopt two existing single-database text-to-SQL datasets. \ours \ significantly outperforms BERT\textsubscript{LARGE} on Spider and the realistic evaluation sets, while bringing consistent improvement on the large-scale WikiSQL benchmark.
+We identify a set of novel {pretraining}\nop{prediction} tasks: column grounding, value grounding and column-value mapping, and leverage them to pretrain a text-table encoder\nop{without requiring complex SQL annotation}.
+Additionally, to evaluate different methods\nop{the model} under more realistic text-table alignment settings, we create a new evaluation set \newdata based on Spider {dev set} with explicit mentions of column names removed, and adopt eight existing\nop{single-database} text-to-SQL datasets {for cross-database evaluation}. \ours\ brings significant improvement over BERT\textsubscript{LARGE} in all settings.
+Compared with existing pretraining methods such as GRAPPA, \ours\ achieves similar performance on Spider, and outperforms all baselines on more realistic sets.
+The Spider-Realistic dataset is available at \url{https://doi.org/10.5281/zenodo.5205322}.\nop{All the code and data used in this work is public available at \url{https://aka.ms/strug}.}\nop{\ours \ significantly outperforms \hs{existing pretraining methods such as} BERT\textsubscript{LARGE} on Spider and {more}\nop{the} realistic evaluation sets, as well as brings consistent improvement on the large-scale WikiSQL benchmark. \nop{Huan: mention comparison with Grappa and TaBert?
+The last sentence may need to be re-summarized.}}